fobiasic07/alx-system_engineering-devops/README.md

+#!/bin/bash
-This is my second repository to learn Shell basics
+This directory is for shell basics